wso2-extensions/identity-tools-cli/README.md

 ```
 iamctl exportAll -c ./configs/env
 ```
-A new folder named ```Applications``` will be created with exported yaml files for each application available in the IS server.
+A set of new folders will be created, named after each resource type, with exported yaml files for each available resource in the IS server.

 #### Import
 Run the following command to import all supported resource configurations from the current directory to the target environment.
 ```
 iamctl importAll -c ./configs/env
 ```
-All applications available inside the ```Applications``` folder in the current directory will be imported to the IS server.
+All resources available inside each resource type folder in the current directory will be imported to the IS server.

 ## Interactive Mode
 The interactive mode can be used to handle application configurations in an interactive manner.
 This can be used to add, list, export and import applications in the target environment.